-Text masking was quite a popular technique in 2018.
+Text masking has been quite a popular design trend.
 Developers experminted with various layers (the most popular was, of course, the video background) and different typefaces.

-- They managed to make three simple words the focus of attention, easily separating it from the background and content.
+- They managed to make three simple words the focus of attention, easily separating them from the background and content.
 “Change the game” is the first thing that you notice.

 - They recreated the athletic atmosphere using a proper image background without overwhelming visitors.